-Instability of the spine can be caused by several types of degenerative spine conditions, which cause the components of the spine to slowly deteriorate and create weakness in certain areas of the spine.
-An example of spinal instability caused by a degenerative spine condition is a deteriorated disc.
-Discs in the spine help to support and properly space the vertebrae of the spine, allowing them to bend and move without abrasion between vertebrae.
-If a disc begins to deteriorate due to continued pressure on the spine, the space and support between two vertebrae may begin to weaken.
-This can cause the vertebrae to rub against each other and develop painful bone spurs, or it may cause the upper vertebra to fall over top of the lower vertebra, causing a pinched nerve, limited mobility and spinal instability.
+Instability of the spine can be caused by several types of degenerative spine conditions, which cause the components of the spine to slowly deteriorate.
+An example of spinal instability caused by a spine condition is a degenerative disc.
+Discs in the spine help to support and properly space the vertebrae, allowing them to bend and move without abrasion between vertebrae.
+If a disc begins to deteriorate due to age and continued pressure on the spine, the space and support between two vertebrae may begin to weaken.
+This can cause the vertebrae to rub against each other and develop painful bone spurs, or it may cause the upper vertebra to slip over the top of the lower vertebra, causing a pinched nerve, limited mobility and spinal instability.

 Patients suffering from pain caused by instability of the spine may be recommended to undergo a posterolateral fusion.
-This type of traditional open back fusion aims to regain spinal stability by fusing together two vertebrae in the spine at the area of weakness.
-In the example above, the two vertebrae surrounding the deteriorated disc would be fused together to maintain proper spacing and alignment between vertebrae.
+This type of traditional open back fusion is designed to restore spinal stability by fusing together two vertebrae with bone graft material and stabilizing hardware like rods and screws.

-If you have been recommended to undergo a traditional open back fusion for spinal stability, you should thoroughly research all of your surgical options before deciding on the right treatment for you.
-While all spinal fusions aim to regain support and stability in the spine, the techniques used to achieve this goal are vastly different between spine surgery options.
-As you continue to research the two main options for spinal fusion (traditional open back fusion and minimally invasive stabilization), we encourage you to reach out to our Care Team at Laser Spine Institute for more information on the treatment options available to you.
+If you have been recommended to undergo a traditional open back fusion for spinal stability, you should thoroughly research your surgical options before deciding on the right treatment for you.
+While all spinal fusions aim to regain support and stability in the spine, the techniques used to achieve this goal can have significant differences.
+As you continue to research your options for spinal fusion, we encourage you to reach out to the caring team at Laser Spine Institute for more information on the treatment options available to you.